kshan27/little-lemon-restaurent/README.md

 This course consists of four modules:

 1. Little Lemon Restaurent Home page / Landing page.
-   a.
-Home page consist of 3 sections Header, Main section and Footer.
+    * Home page consist of 3 sections Header, Main section and Footer.
-   b.
-Header consists of restaurent logo and navigation menu.
+    * Header consists of restaurent logo and navigation menu.
-   c.
-The main section consists sub sections which promotes the brand, showing restarent special recepies, customers feedback and core values.
+    * The main section consists sub sections which promotes the brand, showing restarent special recepies, customers feedback and core values.
-   d.
-The Footer consist Logo, some useful links, social media links to follow and Contact details.
+    * The Footer consist Logo, some useful links, social media links to follow and Contact details.

 2. Table reservation form to book table.

 # Getting Started with Create React App